TempJuice/tipforecast/README.md

 # Name of Project

-One Paragraph of project description goes here.
+TipForecast is the culmination of the skills I acquired as a Prime Digital Academy graduate.
+A final display/evaluation of me applying what I learned over 12 weeks of drinking code material from a educational fire hydrant :bowtie:

 Link to the live version of the app if it's hosted on Heroku.

 ## Built With